JanCinis/nurse-schedule-EDA/README.md

 /// README ///

 Hello!
-Thank you for reviewing my EDA for the ap2020_anonymized.xlsx hospital dataset
+This is my EDA for the ap2020_anonymized.xlsx hospital dataset

 The main part is described and can be observed in the Jupiter notebook: https://github.com/JanCinis/nurse-schedule-EDA/blob/43e44e152cfbffed719fafac63f697f07147c002/Nurse_schedule_EDA.ipynb